Morgause: Chronicles

-In John of Fordun's 14th-century Scottish chronicle Chronica Gentis Scotorum, Arthur was the bastard son of Uther, making Anna and her son Mordred the rightful heirs to the throne.
-This motif also appears in later Scottish narratives, including Hector Boece's Historia Gentis Scotorum.
-In this version of the story, Lot is king of the Picts with Anna (later called Cristina) as his queen.
-Here, she is also depicted as Uther's rightful heir, but as Uther's sister— and Arthur's aunt— instead of his daughter.
+In John of Fordun's Scottish chronicle Chronica Gentis Scotorum, Arthur was the bastard son of Uther, making his legitimate daughter Anna and her son by Lot, Mordred, the rightful heirs to the throne.
+This motif also appears in later Scottish narratives, including Hector Boece's Historia Gentis Scotorum, where Lot is king of the Picts with Anna (later called Cristina) as his queen.
+Boece, and his translators, too depict her as Uther's rightful heir but turn her into his sister (Arthur's aunt).